vippsas/vipps-login-wordpress/readme.txt

 * Bugfix

 = 2021.01.18 Version 1.1.2 =
-* Supports _requiring_ certain users, roles or everybody to use Vipps to log in or to confirm their login
+* Supports _requiring_ certain users, roles or everybody to use Vipps MobilePay to log in or to confirm their login

 = 2020.12.30 Version 1.1.1 =
 * Fix bug causing output when WP_DEBUG is on.
 Thanks to @horgster on wp.org for reporting.

 = 2020.12.21 Version 1.1.0 =
-* Now uses version 2 of the Vipps Login Api and provides a Gutenberg block for a "Login with Vipps" button
+* Now uses version 2 of the Vipps MobilePay Login Api and provides a Gutenberg block for a "Login with Vipps/MobilePay" button

 = 2020.12.14 Version 1.0.13 =
 * Versions tested on WP 5.6 and WC 4.8.0